fsi-tue/workshops/src/python-2/slides.md

 1. Short Intro
 2. Do some exploratory exercises:
-    1. Exercise description (≈5 min)
+    1. Exercise description (≈1-2 min)
-    2. Reading some documentation (≈10 min)
+    2. Reading some documentation (≈5 min)
-    3. Doing the exercise (≈10 min)
+    3. Thinking/doing the exercise (≈5 min)
-    4. Discuss solutions (≈10 min)
+    4. Discuss solutions (≈5 min)

 ---

-# Project of the day: Something with Starwars!
+# Project of the day: What is the most unique Starwars Movie?

 Let's use _SWAPI_, the starwars API!